eike-welk/scala-symbolic-algebra-examples/README.rst

 With IDE
 --------

-The Sala IDE for Eclipse at least, finds the source files and compiles them automatically.
+The `Sala IDE for Eclipse` at least, finds the source files and compiles them automatically.
 You can run any file that contains an object with a ``main`` method by clicking the *Run* button.

-First run the usage example ``UseTheLibraries.scala``.
+First try out the usage example ``UseTheLibraries.scala``.

 Required Knowledge of Scala